folio-org/okapi/doc/guide.md

 ### Header Merging Rules

-Since Okapi forwards the response from a previous module on to the next module (e.g.  for additional filtering/processing) in the pipeline, certain initial request headers become invalid - e.g. when a module converts the entity to a different content type or changes its size.
-Invalid headers need to be updated, based on the module’s response header values, before the request can be forwarded to the next module.
-At the same time Okapi collects response headers in order to produce a final response that is sent back to the original client when the processing pipeline completes.
+Since Okapi forwards the response from a previous module on to the next module in the pipeline (e.g. for additional filtering/processing), certain initial request headers become invalid - e.g. when a module converts the entity to a different content type or changes its size.
+Invalid headers need to be updated, based on the module's response header values, before the request can be forwarded to the next module.
+At the same time Okapi also collects a set of response headers in order to produce a final response that is sent back to the original client when the processing pipeline completes.

-Both sets are modified according to the following rules:
+Both sets of headers are modified according to the following rules:

  * Any headers that provide metadata about the request entity body (e.g.  Content-Type, Content-Length, etc.) are merged from the last